Sheryl Swoopes

 Sheryl Denise Swoopes (born March 25, 1971) is an American former professional basketball player.
 She was the first player to be signed in the WNBA, is a three-time WNBA MVP, and was named one of the league's Top 15 Players of All Time at the 2011 WNBA All-Star Game.
-Swoopes has won three Olympic gold medals and is one of eleven women's basketball players to have won an Olympic gold medal, an NCAA Championship, a Fiba world cup gold, and a WNBA title.
+Swoopes has won three Olympic gold medals and is one of eleven women's basketball players to have won an Olympic gold medal, an NCAA Championship, a FIBA World Cup gold, and a WNBA title.
 She was elected to the Naismith Memorial Basketball Hall of Fame in 2016.
 In 2017, she was inducted into the Women's Basketball Hall of Fame.

-Early success
+Early life

 Born in Brownfield, Texas, Swoopes was raised by her mother, Louise Swoopes, and played basketball with her three older brothers.
 She began competing at age seven in a local children's league called Little Dribblers.
 She played basketball at Brownfield High School.